This article was written in 2021, way before GPT-3 became a household name.

-With oversight, marketers are using a combination of GPT-3 and other tools/software/practices in Email, Social, SEO, and Public Relations.
+With oversight, marketers are using a combination of GPT-3 and other tools/software/practices in Email, Advertising, Social, SEO, and Public Relations.
 It’s also used in Customer Service, especially chat.
 (The key here is “with oversight.)

 Right now, most of the good stuff is happening in content generation and translation, but there’s also been solid headway in semantic search, customer feedback, and website creation.

 ARE YOU UNDERSELLING THIS?
 DID YOU READ THE COMPUTER WROTE ME ARTICLE?

 Yes, I’ve read many “AI Wrote This” haikus, short stories, and newspaper articles.

 GPT-3 is inspiring.
 175 billion model parameters and an Internet-sized training set are impressive.
 Full stop.